Stephen C. Pepper

 “dispersive” organicisim.

-we accept the common ground for these two; their key difference nevertheless is
+ground for these two; their key difference nevertheless is a matter of focal

-with historic event as its root metaphor; the other, situation.
-One takes quality as central, the other,
+as its root metaphor; the other, situation.

-coherence.
-Thus, in order to prevent
+One takes quality as central, the other, coherence.
+Thus, in order to prevent unnecessary

-unnecessary confusions I suggest keeping situation as the root metaphor for contextualism and historic event (or organism) for organicism, respectively.
+confusions I suggest keeping situation as the root metaphor for contextualism and historic event (or organism) for organicism, respectively.

 What Samuel Johnson has said about the early poets and their followers